-Whether you’re buying your first place, or moving home, a 90% LTV mortgage is a pretty good place to start.
-By putting down a deposit of 10% you can access better mortgage products with lower interest rates than if you only had a 5% deposit (95% LTV) – but the trade off is that it’s harder to save up a large amount of cash.
+To get a 90% LTV mortgage, you need a 10% deposit.
+This should get you lower interest rates than if you only had a 5% deposit (95% LTV) – but the trade-off is that you need to save up a larger amount of cash.

 What is a 90% LTV mortgage?

 LTV (loan-to-value) refers to the ratio between how much loan you need to buy a property vs. how much it is worth.

 For example, if you’re buying a £400,000 property, you’d need a deposit (or equity) of £40,000 to hit an LTV of 90%.
 The remaining £360,000 would be lent to you by the mortgage provider.